apache/skywalking-banyandb/docs/concept/persistence-storage.md

 # Persistence Storage
 Persistence storage is used for unifying data of BanyanDB persistence， including write-ahead logging(WAL)， index, and data collected from skywalking and other observability platforms or APM systems.
+It provides various implementations and IO modes to satisfy the need of different components.
-By exposing necessary interfaces, making upper components do not need to care about how persistence implement.
-And BanyanDB provides concise interfaces that shield the complexity of the implementation from the upper layer to make it as easy to use as possible.
-BanyanDB provides various implementations of persistence and IO modes to satisfy the need of different components.
+BanyanDB provides a concise interface that shields the complexity of the implementation from the upper layer.
+By exposing necessary interfaces, making upper components do not need to care how persistence implement and mask differences between different operating systems.

 # IO Mode
-persistence storage support different IO modes to satisfy different throughput requirements.
+persistence storage support different IO mode to satisfy different throughput requirements.
 The interface is not directly exposed to developers and can be set through configuration.

 ## Io_uring
 Io_uring is a new feature in Linux 5.1, which provides high throughput and implements in a fully asynchronous way.
-In the sense of massive storage, io_uring can bring significant benefits.
+In the scene of massive storage, io_uring can bring significant benefits.

 ## Synchronous IO
 Synchronous IO is the most common IO mode, but the throughput is relatively low.
 BanyanDB provides a nonblocking mode that can be used in lower Linux versions.

-# Write
-BanyanDB designs different storage ways for different senses.
-There are two kinds of storage, one is append-only with no compaction, which can be chosen when writing WAL.
-The other is Log-Structured Merge Tree storage, data written on disk will become a sorted string table(SST) and will compaction in a specific size.
-To guarantee idempotence, BanyanDB introduces multi-version concurrency control(MVCC).
-When data is recorded on the disk, the version will increase.
-Of course, not all data requires MVCC, for WAL, only appending to the end of the file.

-# Update
+# Operation
-When executing the update operation, the original data will not be truly overwritten.
-The updated value will be read first when read, so it will not affect the accuracy of the data.
+## Directory
+### Create
+Create the specified directory and return an error if the directory already exists.

+### Delete
+Delete the directory and all files and return an error if the directory does not exist or the directory not reading or writing.

+### rename
+Rename the directory and return an error if the directory already exists.

+### Get Children
+Get all lists of files or children's directories in the directory and return an error if the directory does not exist.

+## File
+### Write
+BanyanDB provides two methods for writing files.
+Append mode, which adds new data to the end of a file.
+This mode is typically used for WAL.
+Flush mode, which flushes all data to one or more files and can specify the size of each file to write to.
+It will return an error when writing a directory, the file does not exist or there is not enough space.

-# Delete
+### Delete
-The same as the update operation, the original data will not be truly deleted when you execute the delete operation.
-The deleted value will be read before the old operation, so it also will not affect the accuracy of the data.
+BanyanDB provides a batch-deleting operation, which can delete several files at once. it will return an error if the directory does not exist or the file not reading or writing.

-# Read
+### Read
-For the read operation, two read methods are provided, one is to read a specific piece of data, and the other is to read a certain range of data.
-For each of the read operations, you can choose to use version number or not.
-BanyanDB guarantees that the data read is idempotent by using version, or returning the latest data if you don't use it.BanyanDB uses the index and filter to accelerate reading.

-# Snapshot
-BanyanDB allows building snapshots, which record the state of persistence storage at a specific time and can be used for backup and reading.
+For reading operation, two read methods are provided:
+Reading a specified location of data, which relies on a specified offset and a buffer.
+Read the entire file, BanyanDB provides stream reading, which can use when the file is too large, the size gets each time can be set when using stream reading.
+If entering incorrect parameters such as incorrect offset or non-existent file, it will return an error.

+### rename
+Rename the file and return an error if the directory exists in this directory.

+### Get size
+Get the file size and return an error if the file does not exist.